UI Data Source Configuration

 - Channel name (optional)

 The region name is a user-friendly name, and the channel name can contain abbreviations.
-If the channel name is not provided, it is automatically assigned to the region name on the Apply
+If the channel name is not provided, it is automatically assigned to the region name on the Apply button click.

 Add Site

-checkbox is selected.
+Click on the Add icon to add a new site, then in the popup dialog - enter the site name.
+Make sure the Python checkbox is selected.
 Each site can contain multiple driver types.
 For each checked driver type - the instance pane will contain selected driver tabs to which connection instances can be added.

 There are three input fields: